yujhe/sync-gphotos/README.md

 You can modify the arguments in `sync.sh` if you need to customize the syncing job.
 If you want to keep syncing with Google Photos, you can add the syncing job to scheduler.

+After photos/albums are downloaded, we will use [ExifTool](https://exiftool.org/) too add the album name to the keyword of photo.
+You can use the tage to create a album on Synology Photos.

+**Note:**: Synology Photos not support symbolic which means the albums can not link the photo.

 ```sh
 # myphoto/
 ./sync.sh